Gustav Glogau

-Gustav Glogau (6 June 1844, Laukischken (Kreis Labiau, Ostpreußen) - 22 March 1895, Laurion (Greece)) was a German philosopher of religion and an academic.
+Gustav Glogau (6 June 1844, Laukischken (Kreis Labiau, Province of Prussia) - 22 March 1895, Laurion (Greece)) was a German philosopher of religion and an academic.
 He worked for the Technical College (1881-1883) in Zurich as a private tutor and, later, ordinarius, teaching philosophy and pedagogy subjects.
 He taught as a professor at the Halle University (1883-), Kiel University (1884-).

 Glogau was a student of the German philologist Chajim Heymann Steinthal.
 The name is sometime misspelled as Gustav Grogau.